 Evaluation and Improvement of Greenhouse Wind Noise of a SGMW SUV using Simulation Driven Design

-At SAIC-GM-Wuling (SGMW) the greenhouse wind noise performance of their vehicles has gained a lot of attention in the development process.
+Abstract At SAIC-GM-Wuling (SGMW) the greenhouse wind noise performance of their vehicles has gained a lot of attention in the development process.
 In order to evaluate and improve the noise quality of a newly developed SUV a digital simulation based process has been employed during the early stage of the design.
 CFD simulation was used for obtaining the flow induced exterior noise sources.
 Performance metrics for the quality were based on interior noise levels which were calculated from the exterior sources using a SEA approach for the noise transmission through the glass panels and propagation to the driver’s or passenger’s head space.
 Detailed analysis of the CFD results allowed to identify noise sources and related flow structures.
 Based on this analysis, design modifications were then applied and tested in a sequential iterative process.
-As a result improvement of more than 2 dB in overall sound pressure level could be achieved.
+As a result an improvement of more than 2 dB in overall sound pressure level could be achieved.